What’s so special about L’WZAAR?

 Japanese Sushi Master who knows the only way to do it right.
 We promise your palates will appreciate the genuine taste of quality.

 Try now the freshest Sushi of Doha during our special L'wzaar Sushi Night.
-From Sunday - Wednesday our Sushi Master will serve you specially prepared assortments of sushi to share during dinner time.
+Our Sushi Master will daily serve you specially prepared assortments of sushi to share during dinner time.

 There is only one place to go for the fish: L'wzaar!